floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 conversion rules.

-Asking around on the Zig Discord there seems to be a proposal which lets operators narrow the result type part of the expression is comptime known (which would solve some of the problems mentioned above).
+Asking around on the Zig Discord there seems to be a proposal which lets operators narrow the result type for comptime known values (which if I understand it right would make the result type of the  expression `a & 0xF` an `u4`).

-Another idea that might make sense is to add integer promotion to the result type.
+Another idea that might make sense is to promote integers to the result type width.
 Currently the compiler already seems to use the widest input type in an expression as result type, promoting the other inputs to this widest type looks like a logical step to me.

-I would keep the strict separation of signed and unsigned integer types though, e.g. mixed-sign expressions are not allowed, and any theoretical integer promotion should never happen 'across signedness' (e.g. promoting and unsigned expression input to signed).
+I would keep the strict separation of signed and unsigned integer types though, e.g. mixed-sign expressions are not allowed, and any theoretical integer promotion should never happen 'across signedness'.

 From my own experience in C (where I don't allow implicit sign-conversion via -Wsign-conversion warnings) I can tell that this will feel painful in the beginning for C and C++ coders, but it makes for better code and API design in the long run.

-This experience is also why I'm giving Zig some slack about its conversion strictness.
+This 'IME' effect is also why I'm giving Zig some slack about its integer conversion strictness.
 After all, maybe I'm just not used to it yet.
 But OTH, I have by now written enough Zig code that I should slowly get used to it, but it *still* feels bumpy.
-All in all I think this is an area where 'strict design purity' can harm the language in the long run though, and a better balance should be found between strictness, convenience and readability.
+All in all I think this is an area where 'strict design purity' can harm the language in the long run though, and a better balance should be found between strictness, coding convenience and readability.

 ## Using wide integers with bit twiddling code is fast